adamjgrant/Amadeus/README.md

       first-attribute: first-property;
       second-attribute: second-property;
     }

+### Nesting rules

+Attributes should always stay together, without carriage returns until a new selector appears

+    p {
+      display: block;
+      margin: 0px auto;

+      a {
+        color: blue;
+      }
+    }

+Attributes are **hoisted** to their selector.
+They should always appear directly after the selector but after scoped variables without continuing below a subselector

+    p {
+      display: block;

+      a {
+        color: blue;
+      }

+      /* Don't do this! */
+      margin: 0px auto;
+    }

+### Multiple selectors

+Each selector of a single set of rules should appear on its own line.

+    p.big,
+    h1,
+    span.important {
+      font-size: 5rem;
+    }

+The last selector begins the first bracket of the rule set.

+### Ordering

+Inside the brackets, declarations should appear as such:

+    .selector {
+      /* Scoped variables */

+      /* Regular attributes for .selector */

+      /* Subselectors */

+      /* Appended selectors */

+      /* Media Queries */
+    }

+See the example at the beginning of this section.

+Each group requires a carriage return except the last to appear.

+So this requires no carriage return:

+    .selector {
+      display: block;
+    }

+Because `display: block` is last.
+However, if we add another group,

+    .selector {
+      display: block;

+      &:before {
+        ...
+      }
+    }

+`display:block` gets a carriage return, but not `&:before`.

+#### Scoped variables

+Are variables that can only be read within this ruleset.

+#### Regular attributes

+Are simply css attributes for the selector like

+    display: block;

+#### Subselectors

+Are child selectors for the current selector.
+This does not include `&`-appended selectors as these are not children (or in the case of pseudo elements) do not describe an independent element.

+#### Appended selectors

+Are either child selectors or pseudo elements like `::before`.

+#### Media queries

+Are media queries for the current selector.

 # Credits

 [@coreyti](https://github.com/coreyti) for his work on [Emerson](https://github.com/GetEmerson/emerson-rb).
 The data-attribute selection strategy of the selectors is heavily based on his work.